urdiales/dell-driver-scraper/README.md

 # Dell Driver Scraper

-A professional application to scrape driver information from Dell's support website using a service tag or product ID.
+A professional application to retrieve driver information from Dell's support website using a service tag or product ID.
 The application provides a user-friendly interface to view and download driver information as JSON and Markdown files, and allows chatting with the data using Ollama.

 ## Features

 - Clean, professional user interface with company logo support
-- Scrape driver information using Dell service tags
+- Retrieve driver information using Dell service tags
 - Export results in JSON and Markdown formats
 - Chat with the data using Ollama AI
 - Easy deployment with Docker and Docker Compose
 - Compatible with Portainer and Dockge for simplified management
+- Enhanced anti-blocking technology to ensure reliable data retrieval

 ## Screenshots